Healdsburg, in northern Sonoma County, is an overnight success, 150 years in the making.

 The Russian River runs through the outskirts of the town, and visitors have to cross over it when coming from nearby Windsor on Old Redwood Highway.
 A renaissance of the river among locals includes the Russian River Festival—a month of activities hosted by Sonoma County Regional Parks.
 There's also increased interest in the Steelhead fish that run up the river in winter, celebrated with an annual festival held at nearby Lake Sonoma.

-Overnight options include Madrona Manor Wine Country Inn & Restaurant, which offers posh lodgings and inventive cuisine using locally sourced ingredients, and the casual, comfortable Irish Rose Inn, a bed and breakfast in a wonderful 1912 Craftsman home amid flowering gardens.
+Overnight options include Madrona Manor Wine Country Inn & Restaurant, which offers posh lodgings and inventive cuisine using locally sourced ingredients.
 And the nearby towns of Windsor, northern Santa Rosa, Geyserville and Cloverdale are also good options for places to stay when exploring northern Sonoma County and the Healdsburg area.